SEND Information Report

 Staff deployment

-Considerable thought, planning and preparation goes into utilising our support staff to ensure children achieve the best outcomes, gain independence and are prepared for adulthood from the earliest possible age.
+Considerable thought, planning and preparation go into utilising our support staff to ensure children achieve the best outcomes, gain independence and are prepared for adulthood from the earliest possible age.

 The timetable for the LPAs is a careful and well-thought process where the needs of the students are put first.
-We aim to have the department-linked LPA working in that area as much as possible rather than with a particular student.
+We aim to deploy our LPAs according to their strengths and areas of expertise, to meet the objectives in EHC Plans, rather than working solely with a particular student.
 This helps students to develop independence and confidence in their learning.

 Our key workers play an essential role in improving the emotional and social development of our children and young people.
 All students with an EHC Plan are allocated a key worker during the transition period so that they have a nominated person with whom who they can work to improve their social and emotional skills.
 We have a number of identified ‘safe havens’ within the school and the Additional Needs area is one of them.
 There will always be a member of staff if they are needed and it is staffed at break and lunchtime.
 It is made clear to students that it is an area where their views are listened to.
 We also have Guardian Angels within our Sixth Form team who are clearly identified by a lanyard.
 These students are available to all students who need someone to speak to.